noisekov/async-race/README.md

 You need use this server-mock:
 [server](https://github.com/mikhama/async-race-api)

-And then click deploy to link:
+And then click deploy link:

 ## Deploy
 [Deploy](https://noisekov.github.io/async-race/async-race/)